nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 ### What's the differential equation?

 Let's look at this in a different way-- from the perspective of differential equations.
 Earlier, we had

 $\dfrac{d}{dt} x(t) = log(T) x(t)$

-which is a differential equation, and because $log(T)$ is a matrix, it is more specifically a matrix differential equation.
+which is a differential equation.
+Because $log(T)$ is a matrix, it is more specifically a matrix differential equation.

 Scalar ordinary differential equations of the form